Skip to main content

 Oh-My-Zsh: Plugins That Matter

-Oh-my-zsh provides a plugin framework for zsh.
-Install it, then enable only the plugins you actually use — loading too many slows down shell startup:
+Install the framework first, then enable only what you actually use — loading too many slows your shell startup to a crawl:

 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"